wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ## Create an Alert

 In this section we create an alert that fires when the request latency metric reaches a certain threshold.
 In Wavefront, one way to create an alert is directly from a chart.
-We will use that approach here.
+We use that approach here.

 1. In App Server Dashboard, click the **Request Latencies** chart title to open the chart.
 1. Hover over the New Query field.
 The Create Alert link displays.